jorgebucaran/superfine/README.md

         ),
       ])
     )
-  }

   setState({ todos: [], value: "" })
 </script>
 ```

 Now it's your turn to take Superfine for a spin.
 Experiment with the code a bit.
-Can you add a button to clear all todos?
-How about marking todos as done?
-Have fun, and if you get stuck or would like to ask a question, please [file an issue](https://github.com/jorgebucaran/superfine/issues/new), and we'll try our best to help you out.
+Can you add a button to clear a todo?
+How about bull-marking as done?
+There's no end to what you can do.
+If you get stuck or would like to ask a question, just [file an issue](https://github.com/jorgebucaran/superfine/issues/new) and we'll try our best to help you out—good luck!

 Looking for more examples?
-[Try this search](https://codepen.io/search/pens?q=superfine&page=1&order=superviewularity&depth=everything&show_forks=false).
+[Browse this collection](https://codepen.io/collection/nVVmyg).

 ## Installation